Nine of the Best Props to Add Impact to Your Presentation

 4. Movement and Interaction

 Getting your audience to move during your speech provides a break from just sitting and listening.
 It is engaging and makes your speech more memorable.
-It is why most speakers ask audience members to raise their hands or get up and move around a bit.
+This is why most speakers ask audience members to raise their hands or get up and move around a bit.
 Every presenter wants their audience switched on for their entire speech however our minds tend to wander at the best of times.
 Therefore, getting your audience to respond or engage with your prop ensures they don’t lose focus.

 5. Smells